sarumont/docker-postgres-plus/README.md

-Docker image with Postgres and pgtap installed.
+Docker image with Postgres, pgtap, and plv8 installed.

 # Usage